Page loading ... Please wait.

 Shortbread Cookies

-Thumbprint Cookies: In the bowl of your electric mixer (or with a hand mixer), beat the butter and sugar until light and fluffy (2-3 minutes).
+In the bowl of your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter until smooth.
+Add the sugar and beat until incorporated.
 Add the egg yolk and vanilla extract and beat until combined.
+Scrape down the sides and bottom of your bowl as needed.

 In a separate bowl, whisk together the flour and salt.
 Add the flour mixture to the batter and beat just until combined.
-If the batter is too soft to roll into balls, refrigerate for about 30-60 minutes.
+If the batter is too soft to roll into balls, refrigerate for about 30 to 60 minutes.

 In a small bowl, whisk the egg white until frothy.
 Place the finely chopped nuts on a plate.
-Roll the dough into 1 inch (2.5 cm) balls.
-Taking one ball of dough at a time, dip first into the egg white and then lightly roll in the nuts.
-Place on the prepared baking sheet spacing about 1 inch (2.5 cm) apart.
-Using your thumb or end of a wooden spoon, make a indentation into the center of each cookie and fill with about 1/2 teaspoon of jam.
+Roll the batter into 1 inch (2.5 cm) balls (15 grams for each cookie).
+Then, taking one ball of dough at a time, first roll it in the egg white and then roll in the nuts.
+Place on the prepared baking sheet spacing about 2 inches (5 cm) apart.
+Using your thumb or end of a wooden spoon, make an indentation into the center of each cookie and then fill (spoon or pipe) the indentation with about 1/2 teaspoon of your favorite jam.

 Note: To toast the nuts.
-Spread nuts on a baking sheet and bake in a 350 degree F (180 degree C) oven for 8-10 minutes (almonds, pecans and walnuts).
+Spread nuts on a baking sheet and bake in a 350 degree F (180 degree C) oven for 8-10 minutes (walnuts, almonds, or pecans).
 The nuts are done when they are light golden-brown in color and fragrant.
-Toast the hazelnuts for about 15 minutes or until fragrant and the outer skins begin to flake.
-Remove from oven and place the hot nuts in a dish towel.
-Roll up the towel and let the nuts sit (steam) for a few minutes then rub the nuts in the towel briskly to remove the skins.
+If using hazelnuts, bake them for about 12-15 minutes or until fragrant and the outer skins begin to flake.
+Remove from oven and cover the hot nuts with a clean dish towel.
+Let the hazelnuts sit (steam) for about 5 - 10 minutes then rub the nuts in the towel briskly to remove the skins.
 Let cool completely.
-Once the nuts have cooled, place them in your food processor and process until finely chopped.
-Alternatively, you could chop them by hand.
+Once the nuts have cooled, place them in your food processor and process until finely chopped (or you can finely chop them by hand).

 Thumbprint Cookies: